1992 pre-Olympic basketball tournament

 The 1992 European Olympic Basketball Tournament was FIBA Olympic Qualifying Tournament for basketball at the 1992 Summer Olympics in Barcelona, Spain.
-It was held in five other Spanish cities, Bilbao, Granada, Murcia, Badajoz and Zaragoza, from June 22 till July 5.
+It was held in five other Spanish cities, Bilbao, Granada, Murcia, Badajoz and Zaragoza, from 22 June to 5 July.
 25 FIBA Europe teams were divided into four groups.
 The best four from final round qualified directly for the Olympic Games.

 Group A

 All games played at the Pabellón Municipal de Deportes La Casilla, Bilbao.

 Group B

 All games played at the Palacio de Deportes de Granada, Granada.

 Group C

 All games played at the Pabellón Príncipe de Asturias, Murcia.

 Group D

 All games played at the Pabellón de La Granadilla, Badajoz.

 Final round

 All games played at the Pabellón Príncipe Felipe, Zaragoza.